 About the Hawaii State Science & Engineering Fair

-The Academy sponsored the first Science Fair in Hawaii in 1958 known at that time as the "Hawaiian Science Fair."
-Now referred to as the Hawaii State Science & Engineering Fair (HSSEF), students conduct scientific research, prepare a display board explaining the research, and present their findings to individual scientists, community groups and related organizations at the annual fair.
-From 2020-2022, the Academy made the decision to transition the State Science Fair to a Virtual Fair in light of the pandemic.
-And after 3 years of virtual programming, we were thrilled to welcome all our participants back in-person at the Neal Blaisdell Exhibition Hall.
-In order for students to compete at HSSEF, students must advance through levels of competition throughout the year, where the selected top projects will promote from school to district and from district to state.
+In order for students to compete at HSSEF, students must advance through levels of competition throughout the year, where the top selected projects will advance from school to district and from district to state.
 Participants of the State Science Fair will be eligible to win cash, scholarships, and other special awards, and the opportunity to represent the State of Hawaii at the International Science & Engineering Fair (ISEF) held in May.
 Location details for ISEF are determined annually.
 In the State of Hawaii, there are approximately 6,000 participants across over 100 Public and Private School fairs every year, with about 30% advancing to compete at one of nine District Fairs (Central, Hawaii East, Hawaii West, HAIS, Honolulu, Kauai, Leeward, Maui, Windward).

 Getting Started